hbattu73/wi21-cse110-lab4/part1/part1.md

     g.
 The output is '3undefined'.
 Everything is converted into a string first when adding to a string.

     h.
 The output is NaN. undefined is evaluated as NaN in mathematical expressions.
 Therefore, a valid output cannot be evaluated.
+### Comparison
+15. a.
+The output is true.
+When comparing values of different type, Javascript converts the values to numbers.
+The string '2' becomes the number 2.

+    b.
+The output is false.
+Strings are compared letter-by-letter.
+The character '2' is greater than the character '1'.

+    c.
+The output is true.
+When comparing values of different type, the values get converted to numbers.
+The string '2' becomes the number 2.

+    d.
+The output is false.
+A strict equality operator === checks the equality without type conversion.
+2 is a different type than '2'.

+    e.
+The output is false.
+When comparing values of different type, the values get converted to numbers. true is evaluated as 1.

+    f.
+The output is true.
+Values that are intuitively "non-empty" become true in a Boolean conversion.
+Both values are then of the same type and same value.

+16. If the operands are of different types, the equality operator (==) attempts to convert the operands to the same type before comparing.
+The strict equality operator (===) always considers operands of different types to be different.